-Sprinting minifigs may not engage in any activity that would break their run, like opening doors or typing in security codes.
+Sprinting minifigs may not engage in any activity that would break their run, like opening doors, typing in security codes, or taking naps.
 Minifigs moving at Half Speed can put in the extra effort to Sprint, but the extra Sprint inches are also at Half Speed.

-Sprinting can be combined with a Charge attack (5.4: Charge!) as part of the same Action, spending only the single Action Die.
+Sprinting can be combined with a Charge attack (5.4: Charge!) as part of a single Action.

-Any act that requires a minifigs focused attention or concentrated physical effort is an Action.
+Any act that requires a minifig's focused attention or concentrated physical effort is an Action.
 Due to the limitations of time and plastic brainpower, a normal minifig is limited to one Action per turn.
-He can use this single Action before, after, or in the middle of his Movement, but he only gets one, so he should spend it wisely (which is to say, as unwisely as possible).
-His spent Action returns at the beginning of his next turn.
+He can use this single Action before, after, or in the middle of his movement, but he only gets one, so he should spend it wisely (which is to say, as unwisely as possible).
+His spent Action recharges at the beginning of his next turn.

-In ideal circumstances, a minifig will almost always use his Action to make an attack (5.1: Making Attacks).
-But even the most belligerent minifigs will concede that less violent Actions are sometimes called for in order to set up better attacks later.
+In ideal circumstances, a minifig will use his Action to make attacks (5.1: Making Attacks).
+But even the most belligerent minifigs will concede that less violent Actions are sometimes called for in order to set up even more violent Actions later.

 Minifigs are clumsy and easily distracted, and Actions are rarely automatic successes.
 Each Action is given a Use rating describing its relative difficulty.
-Except for the most trivial types of Action, a minifig attempting an Action must make an Action Roll, rolling his Action die to see if his attempt succeeds.
-If his Action Roll is equal to or higher than the Action's Use rating, then the Action is a success.
+Except for the most trivial Actions, a minifig attempting an Action must make an Action Roll, rolling his Action die to see if his attempt succeeds.
+If his Action Roll is equal to or higher than the Action's Use rating, then the Action succeeds.
 If it's lower, the Action fails, and the minifig suffers whatever consequences logically result.

-Dice-worshipping Dodekube cultists believe that logic is an illusion and that all of reality is nothing more than the cosmic dice rolls of disinterested Human gods.
-Their belief arises from the fact that even the most sober minifigs have sometimes been able to "see the dice."
+The Dodekube cultists of Opus Die believe that logic is an illusion and that reality is nothing more than the cosmic dice rolls of disinterested Human overlords.
+Their heretikal beliefs arise from the fact that even the most sober minifigs have sometimes "seen the dice."

-Weapons and other equipment items have standard Use numbers in their descriptions (Chapter 3: Minifig Weapons).
-Minifigs attacking with or utilizing these items roll their Action die against those Use numbers.
+Weapons and other equipment items are given Use numbers in their descriptions (Chapter Three: Minifig Weapons).
+A minifig attacking with or utilizing one of these items rolls his Action Die against its Use number.

-Otherwise, there are all kinds of unusual tasks that minifigs might attempt, from the trivial to the impossible.
+Besides weapon attacks, there are lesser alternate tasks that minifigs might attempt, ranging from trivial to impossible.
 Most will have a default Use rating of 3; players may agree on a higher or lower difficulty as seems appropriate.
-For truly exceptional Actions, the Use rating can be so high that minifigs have to pin their hopes on adding one or more Bonus Dice to the roll to have any chance of matching it.
+For truly exceptional Actions, the Use requirement can be so high that minifigs may need one or more Bonus Dice to have any chance of meeting it.

 No matter how minor or Herculean an Action may be, a minifig of unusual skill or luck can find ways to execute it with extra flair.